Single-Course Engelsk 5 ECTS

 • describe and estimate effects of the solar wind on planetary environment

-• explain the distribution of plasma and electric currents in the Earth’s environment, the plasmasphere and magnetosphere
+• explain the circulation of plasma and magnetic field in the Earth’s magnetosphere and ionosphere

 • analyze satellite data of solar winds that interact with the Earth’s magnetosphere.